Tomi-1997/Directed-Weighted-Graph/README.md

 ### How run
 download to jar file
-go to file location in commands line type java -jar Ex2.jar "your json file of a graph"
+go to file location in commands line and type: <br />
+java -jar Ex2.jar "your json file of a graph" <br />

---
-or type with no arguments for a random graph. type java -jar Ex2.jar
+Or type with no arguments for a random graph. <br />
+type java -jar Ex2.jar

 ## Graph implementation